AndyObtiva/glimmer-dsl-swt/README.md

   glimmer package:jar                                        # Generate JAR file
   glimmer package:lock_jars                                  # Lock JARs
   glimmer package:native[type]                               # Generate Native files
+  glimmer run[app_path]                                      # Runs Glimmer app or custom shell gem in the current directory, unless app_path is specified, then runs it instead (app_path is optional)
   glimmer sample:code[name]                                  # Outputs code for a Glimmer internal sample [included in gem] (name is required) glimmer sample:list[query]                                 # Lists Glimmer internal samples [included in gem].
 Filters by query if specified (query is optional) glimmer sample:run[name]                                   # Runs a Glimmer internal sample [included in gem].
 If no name is supplied, it runs all samples